 - It’s easy to be intimated by the process but if you can create a clear and consistent brand for yourself it will make all the rest easier.

 Great advice from a branding expert.
-Since receiving her UK Tech Nation Exceptional Talent visa, Kayla has already started her own digital tech startup, Branswer.
+Since receiving her Global Talent Visa in Digital Technologies #TechNationVisa, Kayla has already started her own digital tech startup, Branswer.
 Branswer offers digital tools to help businesses brand themselves.

 They have released their MVP which is a free brander that helps startups – or anyone thinking of starting a business – to create a mission statement, tone of voice and visual identity.
 This tool will help address the lack of accessible branding and marketing support that’s available when businesses look to have a logo made or start their own social media marketing.

 Branswer is actually very useful for not only start ups, but also for anyone who needs to create a brand, be it for their business or for themselves.
-Having gone through the Exceptional Talent Visa process myself, it forced me to stop thinking about my tech start up, Made With Glove and focus on my own personal brand as Michelle Hua – the Tech Nation exceptional talent visa applicant.
-Because Tech Nation is more interested in you, what you can bring and add value to the UK tech ecosystem.
+Having gone through the Global Talent Visa process myself, it forced me to stop thinking about my tech start up, Made With Glove and focus on my own personal brand as Michelle Hua – the Global Talent visa applicant.
+Because Tech Nation is more interested in you and what you can bring and add value to the UK tech ecosystem.

-For inspiration about another exceptionally talented woman, read my blog about Noha Amin from Egypt who applied for a successfully received her Exceptional Talent Visa.
+For inspiration about another exceptionally talented woman, read my blog about Noha Amin from Egypt who applied for and successfully received her Global Talent Visa in digital technologies (#TechNationVisa).